vshakun/vshakun/README.md

 Welcome to my profile!

-I'm a junior front-end developer with project management experience and foreign language teacher bachelor degree.
+I'm a middle front-end developer with project management experience and a foreign language teacher bachelor degree.

 Thanks for visiting and I'd like to [connect](https://www.linkedin.com/in/veronika-shakun-5223701b0/)!